 - Suppose you are pregnant or breastfeeding.
 It is not known that lactulose is harmful to a baby, but while waiting or feeding a baby, you should only take medicines on a doctor’s recommendation.

 - If it is intended for a child, laxatives should only be administered to children following the advice of a doctor or health professional.

 Before starting treatment, read the printed information brochure from the package manufacturer.
-It will give you more information about lactulose and will provide you with a complete list of the side effects you may experience.
+It will give you more information about lactulose and provide you with a complete list of the side effects you may experience.

-If a doctor or health care professional has recommended lactulose your child, carefully check the package label to make sure you give the correct dose for your child’s age.
+If a doctor or health care professional has recommended lactulose for your child, carefully check the package label to make sure you give the correct dose for your child’s age.